-Juul is in free fall
+With layoffs, lawsuits, and a fired CMO, Juul is in free fall

 To date, Juul has not been implicated as a source of the vaping illness.
 Researchers are at work trying to untangle a complicated market where devices come from an array of sources and are sometimes modified by their users.
 As one researcher noted in the journal Nature, the variety of chemicals vapers interact with is “dazzling.”

-As the company with the biggest market share Juul is catching the brunt of the ire against vapes for making sexy a product that has unknown health affects.
+As the company with the biggest market share, Juul is catching the brunt of the ire against vapes for making sexy a product that has unknown health effects.
 One could argue Juul’s rise is as much the fault of the FDA, which didn’t offer regulatory guidance on these products quickly enough.
 E-cigarettes are not new.
-Of course, Juul, likely because of the lax environment, was also slow to make friends in Washington—perhaps too slow.
-The company didn’t invest meaningful in lobbying efforts until recently.
-That the company is one-third owned by a giant tobacco corporation probably isn’t doing it any favors either.
+Of course, Juul, likely because of the lax environment, was slow to make friends in Washington—perhaps too slow.
+The company didn’t invest meaningfully in lobbying efforts until recently.
+That the company is one-third owned by a giant tobacco corporation probably isn’t helping its image either.

-Still, Juul was once welcomed as a tool for helping smokers to quit and many who are critical of the e-cigarette bans are mourning the loss of what they see as a valuable asset in reducing smoking.
+Still, Juul was once welcomed as a tool for helping smokers to quit, and many who are critical of the e-cigarette bans are mourning the loss of what they see as a valuable asset in reducing smoking.
 It’s still unclear whether Juul really does inspire smokers to quit.
-A peer-reviewed survey of tobacco users revealed that three quarters of respondents had Juuled in the last 30 days, and only a third were using Juul to quit smoking.
+A peer-reviewed survey of tobacco users revealed that three-quarters of respondents had Juuled in the last 30 days, and only a third were using Juul to quit smoking.

 There are still more questions to answer about the health impact of vaporizers.
 A few studies have found traces of toxic metals in e-cigarette vapors.
 Researchers are also studying the impact of oil vapors on the lungs.
 This research may further condemn vapes—Juul’s and everyone else’s.

 Perhaps the hardest-to-stomach element of this story is that in restricting the market for vaporizers and e-cigarettes, regulators in areas with the strictest rules may drive consumers to the black market, or to cigarettes—possibly worsening public health.
 There are glimmers of hope though.
-Some states are thinking more critically about how to legislate e-cigarettes in more nuanced ways, mitigating their worst qualities.
-Colorado and California, for example, have been holding hearings to better understand how they might regulate the most toxic materials inside vaporizers rather than the whole device.
+Some states are thinking critically about how to legislate e-cigarettes in more nuanced ways, mitigating their worst qualities.
+Colorado and California, for example, have been holding hearings to better understand how they might regulate the most toxic materials inside vaporizers, rather than the whole device.

 After all, it’s proving difficult to simply put Juul back in its box and shelve it.
 People already like it too much.